The Most Heretical Last Boss Queen: First manga

+Second manga

 Anime

 An anime television series adaptation was announced on October 28, 2022.
-It is set to be produced by OLM and directed by Norio Nitta, with Deko Akao writing the scripts, Hitomi Kōno designing the characters, and Hanae Nakamura, Tatsuhiko Saiki, Kanade Sakuma, and Junko Nakajima composing the music.
-It is set to premiere in July 2023.
-Sentai Filmworks licensed the series, and will be streaming it on Hidive.
+It is produced by OLM and directed by Norio Nitta, with Deko Akao writing the scripts, Hitomi Kōno designing the characters, and Hanae Nakamura, Tatsuhiko Saiki, Kanade Sakuma, and Junko Nakajima composing the music.
+It aired from July 7 to September 22, 2023, on Tokyo MX and other networks.
+The opening theme song is "Kyūseishu" (救世主) by Tsukuyomi, while the ending theme song is "Pride" by ChoQMay.
+Sentai Filmworks licensed the series, and is streaming it on Hidive.
+Muse Communication also licensed the series in Asia-Pacific.

+A second season was announced on June 30, 2025.
+Misaki Tsuchida, Tsugumi Tanaka, and Kaho Sawada will compose the music with Nakamura, Saiki, Sakuma, and Nakajima.
+The season is set to premiere in April 2026.

+Episodes

 Reception

-In 2021, the manga adaptation was nominated for the Next Manga Awards in the web category.
+In 2021, the first manga adaptation was nominated for the Next Manga Awards in the web category.
+In 2022, the first manga adaptation, along with Cafe Happiness: Food From Out of This World, won the Different World category award at NTT Solmare's "Minna ga Erabu!!
+Denshi Comic Taishō 2022".